 A short introduction to NEXO cardioid subwoofer technology:

-BONUS: Alpha Sound's head engineer, Devin Sheets, explains a unique low frequency bass technique using cardiod subwoofers
+BONUS: Alpha Sound's lead engineer, Devin Sheets, explains a unique low frequency bass technique using cardiod subwoofers:

 Natural System Tuning